top of page

 Tracking Resting Heart Rate

-When you feel your pulse, count the number of beats in 15 seconds.
-Multiply this number by four to calculate your beats per minute.
-Fitbit Charge 6 Fitness Tracker Tracking Body Fat Percentage and Body Measurements Tracking body fat percentage and body measurements provides the most telling indicators of progress, especially when the scale doesn’t reflect your expectations.
-There are a number of tools ranging from simple to complex to help measure fat percentage and body measurements, but at the base level, a skinfold fat caliper and tape measure have been helpful.
+Tracking body fat percentage and body measurements provides the most telling indicators of progress, especially when the scale doesn’t reflect what you expect.
+There are various tools, from simple to complex, to help measure fat percentage and body measurements.
+At the base level, a skinfold fat caliper and tape measure have been helpful for me.

 Food Scale